 Profile

-full-stack developer with experience in development with React, MobX, Node.js, MongoDB, Express, MUI, CSS
+I am a full-stack developer with experience in development with React, MobX, Node.js, MongoDB, Express, MUI, and CSS.

-Enjoys solving challenging problems and develop a client side with an excellent user experience
+I enjoy solving challenging problems as well as developing the client side and offering an excellent user experience.

-Gained experience working in a team and code management in Bitbucket along with independent work, documenting and managing code with GitHub
+I have experience working in a team and in code management at Bitbucket.
+I have also done independent work and have experience documenting and managing code on GitHub.

-Additional knowledge in Netlify, Heroku
+I have experience working with the Netlify and Heroku platforms.

 Professional experience

-2022- Present Development of web app for conference room system – Binyamin Tech Link
+2022- Present: Development of a web app for a conference room system at Binyamin Tech Link

-Development from scratch in MongoDB, Node.js, React, MobX, MUI
+Development from scratch in MongoDB, Node.js, React, MobX and MUI

-Development of a client side and server side of the system.
+Development of both the client side and the server side of the system.

 Real product development, using the AGILE approach through JIRA, version management in BITBUCKET, and real-time updating of the product design according to the customer's requirement in FIGMA.